FDBoever/CCAP_course/README.md

-# CCAP_course
+## place where the github-pages are stored
-repository for CCAP course material
+this is part of the CCAP course 2021, introduction to bioinformatics